columbia/dvh-asplos-ae/README.md

 * A virtual machine image file available in the archive having (TBD as the last step of the submission) DOI number.

 ## Basic preparation
-Clone this repository.
+Clone this repository on both machines as a **root** user.
 Note that all the commands other than this `git clone` command need to be executed in the directory this repo is cloned.
 ```
 # git clone https://github.com/columbia/dvh-asplos-ae.git
 # cd dvh-asplos-ae